Estimate Time8 min

 RMDs are taxed as ordinary income, and withdrawals will count toward your total taxable income for the year, subject to your marginal tax rate, as well as any applicable state and local taxes.
 The additional income might also push you into a higher tax bracket, which could affect taxes on your Social Security benefit, as well as the cost of your Medicare premium.

 Taxes on in-kind transfers are calculated based on the value of the shares you transfer at the time of the transfer.
-You will also owe taxes on the amount used to prepay some of the tax liability on the transfer.
-So if you paid $5,000 for a particular stock 5 years ago, and the value of the shares you want to transfer now are worth $2,500, you'll pay taxes on the current value.
-The good news is that the new value becomes the basis for your shares going forward.
+If you withdraw more than your RMD to help pay for taxes generated by in-kind transfers, you'll also owe taxes on the full RMD amount, plus the excess.
+This means, if you paid $5,000 for a particular stock 5 years ago, and the value of the shares you want to transfer now are worth $2,500, you'll pay taxes on the current value.
+The good news is the new value becomes the basis for your shares going forward.
 So if you're transferring shares that are worth more now than when you originally bought them, your basis will be increased to the market value at the time of the transfer.

-Here’s something else to keep in mind.
-You can elect to have taxes withheld at the same time you take your RMD.
+Keep in mind, you can elect to have taxes withheld at the same time you take your RMD.
 (There is a federal minimum of 10%, but you can elect a higher amount.)
 Consult your tax advisor to determine what makes sense for your situation.

 You should consult a financial professional or tax advisor to help you figure out the amount you need to take each year.